 I think that the unstable muzzle may irritate some shooters.
 However, it’s a Glock and won’t require you tons of practice sessions to get used to the new muzzle rise.
 I’d recommend changing the pre-included Polymer sight system to get used to the muzzle since it’s impractical compared to both the Steel and GNS sights.

-Any experienced shooter knows that Glock’s Safe Action system never fails.
-When you pull the trigger for shooting, you have to deliberately move both the trigger and the built-in trigger safety lever backward to urge the trigger bar to push the firing pin.
+When you pull the trigger, you need to consciously move both the trigger and the built-in trigger safety lever backward to activate the trigger bar and ultimately release the firing pin.

 Are you wondering about how the Glock 48 fares in the competition?
 Let me remind you that Glock’s first sidearm, the Glock 17, was up against some heavyweights from Sig Sauer, Beretta, and H&K when it was submitted to the Austrian military.
 Since it proved adaptable, Glock has been a byword for firepower to this day.